1997–98 OHL season

 The 1997–98 OHL season was the 18th season of the Ontario Hockey League.
 The Toronto St. Michael's Majors name was reactivated when they are awarded a franchise, to play in the east division.
 The Detroit Whalers became the Plymouth Whalers.
 Eighteen teams each played 66 games.
 The Guelph Storm won the J. Ross Robertson Cup, defeating the Ottawa 67's.

 Expansion

 Toronto St. Michael's Majors

-On August 15, 1996, the Ontario Hockey League announced that the Toronto St. Michael's Majors would join the league as an expansion team, beginning in the 1997-98 season.
+On August 15, 1996, the Ontario Hockey League announced that the Toronto St. Michael's Majors would join the league as an expansion team, beginning in the 1997–98 season.
 The Majors would play their home games at Maple Leaf Gardens, in which they shared the arena with the Toronto Maple Leafs of the National Hockey League.
 The Majors would join the East Division.

-Previously, the Toronto St. Michael's Majors were a junior hockey franchise from 1906-1962, as they ceased operations at the conclusion of the 1961-62 season.
+Previously, the Toronto St. Michael's Majors were a junior hockey franchise from 1906 to 1962, as they ceased operations at the conclusion of the 1961–62 season.
 The Majors won the Memorial Cup in 1934, 1945, 1947 and 1961.

 The Majors were the first OHL franchise based out of Toronto in eight years, as their previous franchise, the Toronto Marlboros, relocated to Hamilton following the 1988-89 season.